Traffic Ticket Issued by the New York City Department of Environmental Protection (NYC DEP)

 The main source of water in New York City are watersheds in the Catskills region of upstate New York.
 The New York City Department of Environmental Protection (NYCDEP) is tasked with protecting New York City’s water supply.
 The New York State Legislature authorized the creation of the NYCDEF Police that is assigned “to protect the sources, works, and transmission of water supplied to the city of New York, and to protect persons on or in the vicinity of such water sources.”
 This anomalous arrangement of NYC Police protecting areas in upstate New York created some questions of law regarding the exact jurisdiction of these police officers.

 In a 2005 New York State Court of Appeals case People v.
-Van Buren the highest court in New York ruled that NYCDEP officers are authorized to issue traffic tickets in the vicinity of watersheds they are protecting.
-The reasoning was that driving dangerously can create a hazardous situation that will put the health of the water supply at risk, which is what NYCDEP are supposed to protect.
+Van Buren, the highest court in New York ruled that NYCDEP officers are authorized to issue traffic tickets in the vicinity of watersheds they are protecting.
+The reasoning is that driving dangerously can create a hazard that will put the health of the water supply at risk, which is what NYCDEP are supposed to protect.